Lemon Garlic Butter Shrimp Pasta — Quick Weeknight Dinner in 20 Minutes

 You might also like

-One-Pan Maple Dijon Salmon — Easy Dinner Ready in 25 Minutes
+One-Pan Garlic Butter Chicken with Orzo — Easy Weeknight Dinner Ready in 30 Minutes

-This one-pan maple Dijon salmon is an easy dinner idea ready in 25 minutes.
-Sweet, tangy glaze, minimal cleanup, and the whole family eats it.
+One-pan garlic butter chicken with orzo is an easy weeknight dinner ready in 30 minutes.
+Tender chicken, creamy orzo, minimal cleanup — the whole family eats it.